wassupluke/wassupluke.github.io/cv.md

 ### Specialized in

-Care of the critically ill, including, but not limited to, thoracic, vascular, orthopedic, plastics, urology, ENT, oral/facial, IR-lytic procedures, status 1A heart patients, OB, and occasionally CV Surgery, neurosurgery, and medical patients
+Care of the critically ill, including, but not limited to, thoracic, vascular, orthopedic, plastics, urology, ENT, oral/facial, IR-lytic procedures, status 1A heart patients, OB, and occasionally CV surgery, neurosurgery, and medical patients

 ### Research interests